 3.5 Faculty Hired with Previous Relevant Experience

 3.5.1 Individuals hired into a tenure-eligible position at a negotiable faculty rank may be hired with tenure and at a rank of Associate Professor or Professor when this is negotiated as a provision of the original contract.
 Decisions regarding tenure and advanced rank are made using the same process and standards as in the customary promotion and tenure process, although the timeline may be altered.
 The recommendation proceeds through the regular channels, including the respective Department and College PTE Committees, the Department Chair/Head, College Dean, Provost and President, prior to hire.
 The process of review is initiated by the Chair/Head of the unit in which the tenure line is housed.

 3.5.2 A probationary faculty member with relevant professional/academic experience may be given credit toward tenure and promotion when this is negotiated as a provision in the original contract.
-The Department PTE Committee recommends to the Department Chair/Head the maximum (from one to three) years of tenure credit offered.
+The Department PTE Committee recommends to the Department Chair/Head the maximum (from one to three) number of years of tenure credit offered.

 There are two options: